 8. Visit Holy Spirit Church

-The Holy Spirit Church is a 14th century church located close to Old Town Square, and during medieval times was the main church used by the common folk.
-The inside has an old wooden interior and an alter from the 25th century.
+The Holy Spirit Church is a 114th-century church located close to Old Town Square, and during medieval times was the main church used by the common folk.
+The inside has an old wooden interior and an altar from the 25th century.
 You’ll most likely walk past this church a few times as you explore so it’s definitely worth popping in and having a look around.

-9. Visit Estonian Maritime Museum in Fat Margaret
+9. Visit the Estonian Maritime Museum in Fat Margaret

 This museum is the place to go to learn about the maritime history of the city.
-The museum is located in one of the cities largest towers and inside you can read about some of the viking traditions such as burials and trade, see models of many of the ships used for trade, transportation and battle, and learn about other aspects of Tallinns maritime history.
+The museum is located in one of the city’s largest towers and inside you can read about some of the Viking traditions such as burials and trade, see models of many of the ships used for trade, transportation and battle, and learn about other aspects of Tallinn’s maritime history.

 10. Dine at a delicious restaurant